 Commissioning

-All systems shall be commissioned correctly and witnessed by the Project Manager or other nominated ESS representative.
+All systems shall be commissioned correctly and witnessed by the Project Manager or other nominated University representative.

-If the contractor fails to invite ESS to witness any commissioning, then he may be asked to recommission the system at no cost to the University.
+If the contractor fails to invite the University representative to witness any commissioning, then he may be asked to recommission the system at no cost to the University.

 Demonstrations and Training